-When it was inaugurated in 1992, the Muslim Parliament of Great Britain was intended as a radically new sort of political organization for Muslim communities living in the west, by providing “minority political system for Muslims in Britain” and a “non-territorial Islamic state”.
+When it was inaugurated in 1992 (see video below), the Muslim Parliament of Great Britain was intended as a radically new sort of political organization for Muslim communities living in the west, by providing “minority political system for Muslims in Britain” and a “non-territorial Islamic state”.
 Unfortunately, it declined rapidly after Dr Kalim Siddiqui’s death in 1996, and was soon defunct.

 More information on the Muslim Parliament is available through the following pages: